felangel/bloc/docs/flutterangulargithubsearch.md

 ### Search Body

-> `SearchBody` is a `StatelessWidget` which will be responsible for displaying search results, errors, and loading indicators.
+> `_SearchBody` is a `StatelessWidget` which will be responsible for displaying search results, errors, and loading indicators.
 It will be the consumer of the `GithubSearchBloc`.

 [search_form.dart](_snippets/flutter_angular_github_search/flutter/search_body.dart.md ':include')

 ?> **Note:** `_SearchBody` uses `BlocBuilder` in order to rebuild in response to state changes.
 Since the bloc parameter of the `BlocBuilder` object was omitted, `BlocBuilder` will automatically perform a lookup using `BlocProvider` and the current `BuildContext`.
 Read more [here.](https://bloclibrary.dev/#/flutterbloccoreconcepts?id=blocbuilder)

-If our state is `SearchStateSuccess` we render `_SearchResults` which we will implement next.
+If our state is `SearchStateSuccess`, we render `_SearchResults` which we will implement next.

 ### Search Results

-> `SearchResults` is a `StatelessWidget` which takes a `List<SearchResultItem>` and displays them as a list of `SearchResultItems`.
+> `_SearchResults` is a `StatelessWidget` which takes a `List<SearchResultItem>` and displays them as a list of `_SearchResultItems`.

 [search_form.dart](_snippets/flutter_angular_github_search/flutter/search_results.dart.md ':include')

-?> **Note:** We use `ListView.builder` in order to construct a scrollable list of `SearchResultItem`.
+?> **Note:** We use `ListView.builder` in order to construct a scrollable list of `_SearchResultItem`.

 It's time to implement `_SearchResultItem`.

 ### Search Result Item

-> `SearchResultItem` is a `StatelessWidget` and is responsible for rendering the information for a single search result.
+> `_SearchResultItem` is a `StatelessWidget` and is responsible for rendering the information for a single search result.
 It is also responsible for handling user interaction and navigating to the repository url on a user tap.

 [search_form.dart](_snippets/flutter_angular_github_search/flutter/search_result_item.dart.md ':include')